KASochacki/clemposo/readme2.txt

+##A couple of warnings: the matlab app designer interactions tools can be a bit buggy.
+They work pretty badly over a remote desktop connection.
+The program works best on the local computer.
+These programs are memory hungry.
+If the files are too large or there are many images to map, the program will stall and start behaving in undesired ways.

 lmmalignapp.mlapp (run with no input arguments)

 1) A dialogue pops up to ask for the EM map file. choose this file.
 It should be a tif format.
+Bin the EM map to 10 MB or lower and save it as uint8 before use.

 2) A dialogue pops up to ask for the fluorescence map file.
 This should also be a tif format.
-It can be grayscale 16 bit, 8 bit or rgb.
-I personally like to use an rgb file that shows all my channels.
+I use an rgb file that shows all my channels.
 This is the most useful for good correlation.
-Please note that once you fine a good correlation, you will later be able to perform the same transformation on other files in bulk so you don't have to worry about this image being the image that you need for your final product.
+Please note that once you find a good correlation, you will later be able to perform the same transformation on other files in bulk so you don't have to worry about this image being the image that you need for your final product.
 It should be the image that helps you correlate the best.
+However, the program will not allow you to perform a flip.
+So, the fluorescent images may need to be flipped to be in the the same flip orientation as the EM images.

 3) Press the "rotate 90" button to rotate the fluorescence image 90 degrees CCW at a time so that it is aligned with your EM image a bit better.
 This button is a bit slow so each rotation may take a few seconds if you have a large file.

 4) Zoom in or out or pan on each image using the panel that pops up in the right corner of each image.
+Please note that if you try to pick landmarks while the zoom in or zoom out buttons are highlighted, the matlab gui will get confused and bug out.
+So make sure these buttons are not highlighted before selecting "EM pick" or "Fluor pick".

 5) Look for landmarks that are visible in both the EM and fluorescence image.
 You should use five or more landmarks.
 It won't work at all if you use fewer than 3 but more is better.
 Also, it is better if they are spread out a bit.
 I frequently just use the grid squares as landmarks.
 If I can see the center of the grid, I pick a bunch of grid square corners that I can recognize in the two cases.